lCarvas/mlproj-masters/docs/handout.md

 [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html)
 scoring function with the number of features to select as 100.
-This value is not representative of the best number of features for our model, it's a temporary random number we selected.
+This value is not representative of the best number of features for our model, it's a temporary number we selected.
 This is a temporary step until we develop a better way of automating feature selection and integrating it with sklearn's pipelines.

 ## Model